JaynewDee/TeamBuild/README.md

   > - HTML file can be deployed and shared with team members and colleagues.
   > - Team member cards are populated with links to the Employee's email address, utilizing the user's default email program to quickly make contact with the team member.
   > - The github profile of any engineer on the team can be quickly navigated to through an included link on the engineer's team card.
+  > - Uses the chalk npm package to provide styling to command-line text.